 Listen To Article

-The arrival of Farming coupled with the introduction of Iron Tools had transformed the Bantu Peoples in the African interior by around 1200 AD.
+The arrival of Farming coupled with the introduction of Iron Tools had completely transformed the peoples settled all the way from the Nile Valley into the African interior by around 1200 AD.

 This departure from a Nomadic lifestyle to a more settled lifestyle by the Bantu Peoples would have an impact on Social relationships, organisation and Culture.